therekrab/autopilot/docs/source/index.rst

 =======================

-Autopilot is a tool developed by FRC team 3414, designed to act as a powerful solution for autonomous robot control.
+Autopilot is a tool developed by FRC team 3414, designed to act as a powerful solution for autonomous robot motion control.

 Check out :doc:`about` to learn all the features of Autopilot and why it may (or may not) be the solution for your team.